ScribesZone/ScribesTools/scribesgit/index.rst

 can see three repositories::

 ============= ======================================= =============
- Repository   Description
+ Repository   Description                                 Access
 ============= ======================================= =============
 m2r-aeis-info Information and slides about the course Read Only m2r-aeis-root Assignement skeletons (code, etc.)      Read Only m2r-aeis-G12  Group repository                        Read/Write
 ============= ======================================= =============

 All repositories lives on GitHub.
 For instance babako and noe have at